Welcome to today's edition of the Rush 24-7 podcast.

 There it is.

-For those of you watching on the Ditto Cam.
+The 25th anniversary cake for those of you watching on the Ditto Cam.

 And so we're here.

-No, no, take take it.
+No, no, take, take it.

-I didn't I'll start eating it, which would not be cool.
+I'll start eating it, which would not be cool.

 Anyway, it's true.

-Um on the 20th anniversary, we went back and did the humorous things.
+On the 20th anniversary, we went back and did the humorous things.

-What we've done, what Cookie put together today is a series of sound bites from the past 25 years that illustrate how the Democrat Party hasn't changed, how the American left hasn't changed, and how their approach to me and this program and to conservatism hasn't changed, and it's amazing, and you'll hear it.
+What we've done, what Cookie put together today, is a series of soundbites from the past 25 years that illustrate how the Democrat Party hasn't changed, how the American left hasn't changed, and how their approach to me and this program and to conservatism hasn't changed.

-Uh, one of the most often requested replays that I get from people who were listening to the program back in 1991, which was year four, was my my grandfather's 100th birthday,
+Also, and this is coming up fairly soon, one of the most often requested replays that I get from people who were listening to the program back in 1991, which was year four, was my grandfather's 100th birthday.

-He was a hundred years old.
+He was 100 years old.

-He'd seen uh so much in his life, so many transformations and major changes in inventions, technological advancements, cultural changes.
+He'd seen so much in his life, so many transformations and major changes in inventions, technological advancements, cultural changes.

 And as an attorney, he'd been at the forefront dealing with many of them.

-That's what we all called him, he's Rush Limbaugh Sr.
+That's what we all call him.

-And uh that is coming up as well.
+And that is coming up as well.

-I don't know when I'm gonna do what, so you have to listen a whole three hours to find out what happens and what we do here.
+So you have to listen a whole three hours to find out what happens and what we do here.

-But I uh I don't often look back.
+But I don't often look back.

-Uh And there are many days where I think I haven't been nearly as good as I could have been, so I looked to the next day to fix that, get better.
+And there are many days where I think I haven't been nearly as good as I could have been.

 And so I don't sit back and reflect.

-And I found, you know, as I was younger, when I was younger and climbing my own ladder, one of the great perks of my success has been to meet other successful people, people who are the best at what they do.
+And I found, you know, as I was younger, when I was younger, and climbing my own ladder, one of the great perks of my success has been to meet other successful people, people who are the best at what they do.

-I haven't met everybody I would like to meet, but I've met a number of them, and a number of them became very good friends, and I was able to get very close and learn from them, and I asked the question to each and every one of them.
+I haven't met everybody I would like to meet, but I've met a number of them, and a number of them became very good friends.

 Because when I was younger and imagining what it was like, when I was younger and imagining the kind of success I envisioned for myself, the kind of success that I wanted, and it was specific.